Avijeetmishra/Clustering-Algorithms/Readme.md

 Project 2: Clustering Algorithms

-Discription:  In this project we have implement three clustering algorithms to find clusters of genes that exhibit similar expressionprofiles: K-means, Hierarchical Agglomerative clustering with Single Link (Min), Density Based DBSCAN and Kmeans Mapreduce.
+Description:  In this project we have implement three clustering algorithms to find clusters of genes that exhibit similar expressionprofiles: K-means, Hierarchical Agglomerative clustering with Single Link (Min), Density Based DBSCAN and Kmeans Mapreduce.
 We have implemented the first 3 in C# using Microsoft Visual Studio as a platform.
 Kmeans MapReduce was implemented in Ubuntu Hadoop system.

 To directly execute the code, go to the "Project2\Code\Kmeans-hirar-dbscan\Project2\bin\Debug\Project2.exe".